Eugenius!

-Eugenius! is an original musical featuring book, music and lyrics by Ben Adams and Chris Wilkins.
-The show is a comedy book musical.
+Eugenius! is an original musical comedy featuring book, music and lyrics by Ben Adams and Chris Wilkins.

-Productions
+Production history

-London Palladium
+London Palladium concert (2016)

-After two years of extensive workshops with the writers and original creatives, the musical had its world premiere as a concert performance at the London Palladium on 29 June 2016, produced by Kevin Wood, George Wood & Warwick Davis (who also starred as Evil Lord Hector).
+After two years of extensive workshops with the writers and original creatives, the musical had its world premiere as a concert performance at the London Palladium on 29 June 2016, produced by Kevin Wood, George Wood and Warwick Davis (who also starred as Evil Lord Hector).
 The concert also featured Marcus Brigstocke as the narrator.
-The concert was choreographed by Aaron Renfree and Direcred by Ian Talbot.
+The concert was choreographed by Aaron Renfree, and Directed by Ian Talbot with Musical Direction from Nathan Jarvis.